Edwin-Chajon/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React is a framework library for developers to rely on when building Interfaces and dealing with API's

 - [ ] What does it mean to _think_ in react?
+    With React  making websites has become much easier than it used to be so one has the ability to see a greater breadth of a project thus making the work flow much easier to comprehend. from breaking a project into smaller components and creating a static version of your project as a base, thinking in react can help you have a set workflow with the framework.

 - [ ] Describe state.
+    State is a variable that stores a value that can be changed which would in turn rerender a specific component.

 - [ ] Describe props.
+    props are immutable arguments passed to components withing React.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? an observed change in the code in React that can result in a piece of code to be executed.

 ## Project Set Up